2nd Malta-Sicily Cable Link

 Both EIA tenders were awarded.
 The Italian EIA was awarded to HPC ITALIA S.r.l. whilst the Maltese EIA was awarded to AIS Environment Ltd.

-Closure of the Front End Engineering Design
+Completion of the Front-End Engineering Design

 Q3